sojurner/Personal-blog/src/posts/military/service-dress-uniforms.md

 ![stolen valor](https://www.wearethemighty.com/app/uploads/legacy/assets.rbl.ms/17246658/origin.jpg)

-It's fairly easy to spot a **military imposter**, because like this individual above, they're *bad at it*.
+It's fairly easy to spot a **military imposter**, because like the person above, they're *bad at it*.
 While there's all sorts of mistakes with his *uniform*, his *weight* alone is a huge red flag.
 Aside from the noticeable *unkemptness and disarray*, it's nearly impossible for anyone to have that many awards.

 ## Don't Steal my Valor?